 Mellie suddenly turned around and ran back to him, wrapping her thin arms around his neck and squeezing him in a tight hug.
 "It's okay," she whispered, not wanting him to get in any more trouble because of her.
-She pulled away, her blue eyes glistening with tears.
+When she pulled away, her blue eyes were glistening with tears.
 "Bye, Dean."

-John sighed as he watched but didn't say anything more to his son and Mellie came back over to the door.
-He ushered her out and she followed him to his big, black car, sinking into the passenger seat when he opened the door.
+John sighed as he watched but didn't say anything more to his son.
+Mellie came back over to the door and he ushered her out.
+She followed him to his big, black car, sinking into the passenger seat when he opened the door.
 He got behind the wheel and started the engine with a rumble, ordering her to put on her seat belt as he pulled out of the motel parking lot.

 It was a half hour drive from Butterfield to Windom and the man seemed to know the way.
 He didn't speak until they were almost there, turning to her and studying her face for a long moment.
 "Your dad's worried about you," he said.
 "It's all over Windom's newspapers that you went missing and he's been looking for you like crazy."

 She didn't respond.
 Dean's dad wasn't anything like the rescuing hero Dean had described.
 He didn't want her to stay with them and he certainly wasn't going to save her.